How to Self-Host Everything: A 2026 Beginner's Guide

 System Updates

-# Weekly system update (add to cron)
+# Weekly system update (add to cron if you want)

 sudo apt update && sudo apt upgrade -y

-Common Pitfalls to Avoid
+Gotchas to Avoid

 What’s Next?

 You’ve got the foundation.
-From here, you can:
+From here:

-• Set up monitoring and alerting
+• Set up monitoring and alerts

-• Configure automated backups to offsite storage
+• Configure offsite backups

 • Add SSO with Authelia or Authentik